Skip to content

 Ursa Minor constellation,ursa minor stars,ursa minor star map

-The best time of year to see the stars and deep sky objects of Ursa Minor is during the month of June.
+The best time of the year to see the stars and deep sky objects in Ursa Minor is during the month of June, when the constellation appears higher above the horizon in the early evening.
+The entire constellation is visible from locations north of the latitude -10°.

 The 10 brightest stars in Ursa Minor are Polaris (Alpha UMi, mag.
 1.86 – 2.13), Kochab (Beta UMi, mag.
 2.08), Pherkad (Gamma UMi, mag.
 3.05), Epsilon Ursae Minoris (mag.
 4.19), 5 Ursae Minoris (mag.
 4.253), Zeta Ursae Minoris (mag.
 4.32), Yildun (Delta UMi, mag.
 4.36), RR Ursae Minoris (mag.
 4.44 – 4.85), 4 Ursae Minoris (mag.
 4.80), and Eta Ursae Minoris (mag.
 4.95).